Bugs5382/fastify-rabbitmq/README.md

 ### `consumeMessageFn` (required)

 How this particular queue will process messages.
-Rememer that plugins in fastify can not access the request/reply scope.
+Remember that plugins in fastify can not access the request/reply scope.
 You will need to send your data that you get to a REST API endpoint for it to be processed.

 ```typescript
 consumeMessageFn: async (message, channel: Channel) => {